tunamonster/amyanpoh_partner_api_docs/README.md

 'order_note' | string | Description visible to internal staff only 'latitude' | float | Coordinate of the destination 'longitude' | float | Coordinate of the destination 'region' | string | Defaults to 'ygn'.
-Options are ['ygn', 'mdy', 'npd', 'other']
+Options are ['ygn', 'mdy', 'npw', 'other']

 ### Pricing
 Returns pricing for a given item based on the rates from the contract or SLA.